oarabiledev/roseview/README.md

 > **_NOTE:_** For pages that ussually are demo pages, I dont recommend use of any framework.

-Now that we have de-mistified the purpose of all frameworks, here is what makes qwikView different :
+Now that we have de-mistified the purpose of all frameworks, here is what makes roseview different :

 - Can be used without a build step
 - We build everything and use only a few external libraries